-With an ever-increasing capacity to collect and store data, industry, business and government offices all encounter the task of analyzing the data of unprecedented size arisen from various practical problems such as panel studies of economic, social and natural (such as weather) phenomena, financial market analysis, genetic studies and communications engineering.
-A significant feature of these data is that the number of variables recorded in each observation is extremely large.
-Meanwhile, most real data exhibit evidence that the observations on the same unit over time are temporal dependent.
-Therefore, many well-developed statistical inference methods for independent and identically distributed (i.i.d.) data may not work here.
+With an ever-increasing capacity of collecting and storing data, industry, business and government offices all encounter the task of analyzing the data of unprecedented size arisen from various practical fields such as panel studies of economic, social and natural (such as weather) phenomena, financial market analysis, genetic studies and communications engineering.
+A significant feature of these data is that the number of variables recorded on each individual is large or extremely large.
+Meanwhile, in many empirical studies, observations taken over different times are dependent with each other.
+Therefore, many well-developed statistical inference methods for independent and identically distributed (i.i.d.)\,data may no longer be applicable.
 Those features of modern data bring both opportunities and challenges to statisticians and econometricians.

-Covariance matrices provide a measure for the marginal linear dependence among components of a random vector.
-There are a set of recent works on estimation and hypothesis testing of high-dimensional covariances with i.i.d.\ data.
-See \cite{Bj_2008a,Bj_2008b}, \cite{QC_2012}, \cite{CLX_2013}, \cite{ChangZhouZhouWang_2017} and references therein.
-Compared with the marginal dependence, the conditional dependence captures the direct ``link" between two variables when the other variables are conditioned on, which demonstrates the interaction between variables.
-Gaussian graphical model (GGM) is a widely used tool to model and analyze the conditional dependence relationship among components of a random vector.
-Under the Gaussian assumption of the data, the precision matrix, defined as the inverse of the covariance matrix, provides an equivalent representation for the conditional dependence.
-Therefore, analyzing a high-dimensional GGM can be transformed to investigate the structure of the associated precision matrix.
-Beyond the Gaussian assumption, the bijection relationship between the conditional dependence and the precision matrix might not hold, however, the precision matrix still plays an important role in many statistical applications.
-For illustration, the analysis of linear regression models, the Kalman recursions in state-space models, and partial correlation graphs.
-See Examples 1--3 in Section 2 for more details.
+The entries of covariance matrix measure the marginal linear dependence of two components of a random vector.
+There is a large body of literature on estimation and hypothesis testing of high-dimensional covariance matrices with i.i.d.\,data, including \cite{Bj_2008a,Bj_2008b}, \cite{QC_2012}, \cite{CLX_2013}, \cite{ChangZhouZhouWang_2017} and references within.
+In order to capture the conditional dependence of two components of a random vector conditionally on all the others, the Gaussian graphical model (GGM) has been widely used.
+Under GGM, conditional independence of two components is equivalent to the fact that the correspondent entry of the precision matrix (i.e. the inverse of the covariance matrix) is zero.
+Therefore, the conditional dependence among components of a random vector can be well understood by investigating the structure of its precision matrix.
+Beyond GGM, the bijection relationship between the conditional dependence and the precision matrix may not hold.
+Nevertheless, the precision matrix still plays an important role in, among others, linear regression \citep{vandeGeeret_2014}, linear prediction and kriging, and partial correlation graphs \citep{Huang_2010}.
+See also Examples 1--3 in Section 2 below.